 - Faster recovery.

 With the raves surrounding the latest high-tech devices in liposuction: powered-suction, laser device, ultrasound device, water jet device, you name it, Dr Arthur Tjandra of Elixir de Vie went against all odds by sticking to his guns and attempted to popularize the concept of liposuction with just a plastic syringe, after learning it from A/Prof Fong Poh Him, a plastic surgeon who introduced liposuction surgeries in Singapore back in the late 1980s.
 It was also A/Prof Fong Poh Him who encouraged Dr Arthur Tjandra to stick to his guns and not to bow to the temptation of performing liposuction with mechanical devices.

-Patients have also become more knowledgeable and realize that good result depends not on the type of devices used to perform liposuction, but rather the skill and experience of the surgeons performing liposuction.
+Thanks to Dr Arthur Tjandra‘s videos, patients have now become more knowledgeable and realize that good result depends not on the type of devices used to perform liposuction, but rather the skill and experience of the surgeons performing liposuction.
 Modern fanciful devices have been shown to increase the risk of complications.
 Most importantly, to achieve good result, liposuction has to be performed in a 3-dimensional way, respecting the nature of our bodies, which is 3-dimension.
 We have discussed this concept in great detail on our website: “Liposuction Case Studies @ Elixir de Vie“.

 Here are some of Dr Arthur Tjandra’s more recent videos showing how he performs “awake syringe liposuction under local anesthesia”: